Flattery: A crime that is not in the past

 The offence of usury

-Imprisonment for six months to five years or a fine is imposed if the offender obtains a substantial benefit, acts as a member of an organised group or if his or her conduct causes a state of serious distress to another.
+Imprisonment for six months to five years or a fine is imposed if the offender obtains a substantial benefit, acts as a member of an organised group or if his or her conduct causes a state of grave distress to another.
 Imprisonment for three to eight years is also imposed on an offender who commits usury during a state of national emergency, during a war, during a natural disaster, etc., or if he or she has benefited to a large extent by his or her conduct.

 However, the question remains as to what is meant by weakness of mind, distress, inexperience, recklessness and agitation.
-These conditions tend to be assessed individually, but we can still get a closer look at them by using the definitions of Constitutional Court judge and criminal law expert Pavel Šámal:
+These conditions tend to be assessed individually, but we can nevertheless get a closer look at them by using the definitions of Constitutional Court judge and criminal law expert Pavel Šámal:

 Weakness of mind